ncbi/elastic-blast-docs/docs/source/support.rst

    * Your configuration file and command line invocation
    * The ElasticBLAST logfile (``elastic-blast.log`` by default)
    * The output of ``elastic-blast status --verbose --cfg YOUR_CONFIG_FILE``
-   * Your system's information, i.e. the output of the commands below.
+   * Your system's information and ElasticBLAST working files, i.e. the output of the commands below and the ``elastic-blast-diagnostics.tgz`` file.
 It is OK if any of these commands fail ;)

 .. code-block:: bash

     uname -a
     python3 -m sysconfig
     env

     # For GCP only
     gcloud info
     gsutil ls -lr ${YOUR_RESULTS_BUCKET}
-    gsutil cat ${YOUR_RESULTS_BUCKET}/metadata/FAILURE.txt
+    gsutil -qm cp -r ${YOUR_RESULTS_BUCKET}/logs .
+    gsutil -qm cp -r ${YOUR_RESULTS_BUCKET/}metadata .
+    tar czf elastic-blast-diagnostics.tgz logs metadata

     # For AWS only
     aws sts get-caller-identity
     aws configure list
     aws s3 ls --recursive ${YOUR_RESULTS_BUCKET}
+    aws s3 cp --recursive ${YOUR_RESULTS_BUCKET}/logs logs
-    aws s3 cp --only-show-errors ${YOUR_RESULTS_BUCKET}/metadata/FAILURE.txt -
+    aws s3 cp --recursive ${YOUR_RESULTS_BUCKET}/metadata metadata
+    tar czf elastic-blast-diagnostics.tgz logs metadata

 * If the :ref:`janitor` is not enabled, **always run elastic-blast delete after/before every ElasticBLAST search**.